MFurkan40/HTML-CSS-Netflix-Survey-Form/README.md

 Users should be able to:

-- View the validation page that was designed with CSS property.
+- View the validation page that was designed with CSS properties.

 ## Got feedback for me?